-Designed by architect Louis E. Jallade, International House is listed on the New York and U.S. Registers of Historic Places and considered one of the hidden architectural jewels of Manhattan.
+Designed by architect Louis E. Jallade and built in 1924, International House is listed on the Register of Historic Places for both New York City and the U.S., and is considered one of the hidden architectural jewels of Manhattan.

-International House offers the perfect location for special events of every size and description – conferences, weddings, concerts, receptions, team meetings, and more.
+We are pleased to partner with other nonprofits and educational institutions to host their events.
+International House offers the perfect location for special events of every size and description – benefits, conferences, concerts, receptions, team meetings, and more.

 The room is in the style of a typical New England Meeting House, except for the chandelier and the stage.
 Palladian-style windows line the balcony, and the chandelier is hung from an intricate skylight.

 This spacious foyer space just outside Davis Hall is decorated with memorabilia from more than 90 years of International House history.
 It features overhead views of Sakura Park, a grand piano, and serves as a lovely space for cocktail receptions independently or in conjunction with events in Davis Hall or the Home Room.

 Overlooking Grant’s Tomb, this intimate space is decorated with rare Chinese tapestries.
 The room has its own kitchen and a capacity of 60.
 With a grand piano, it is ideal for recitals, rehearsals, receptions and seminars.

 Designed in the Classical Revival style, the Main Lounge serves as the “living room” of I-House.
 This highly symmetrical space features a working fireplace with a hand-carved mantle in the center of the north wall, a grand piano and breathtaking views of Sakura Park.
 With a capacity of about 200, it is an ideal space for receptions and recitals.

 This handsomely paneled intimate space is located just off the Main Lounge.
 With a capacity of 60, it provides a distinguished setting for meetings and presentations.